Network Security for Business: Firewalls, Monitoring & Best Practices

 Micro-Segmentation for Enhanced Protection

-For organisations requiring maximum security, micro-segmentation takes the concept further by creating granular security zones around individual applications or workloads.
-This approach, particularly valuable in cloud and hybrid environments, ensures that even if an attacker compromises one segment, they cannot access other resources without additional authentication.
+Micro-segmentation creates granular security zones around individual applications or workloads.
+Particularly valuable in cloud and hybrid environments, it ensures that compromising one segment doesn't grant access to others without additional authentication.

 Cloud Network Security: Protecting Distributed Resources